WAV: Non-audio data

-Since the sampling rate of a WAV file can vary from 1 Hz to 4.3 GHz, and the number of channels can be as high as 65535, WAV files have also been used for non-audio data.
+Since the sampling rate of a WAV file can vary from 1 Hz to 4.29 GHz, and the number of channels can be as high as 65535, WAV files have also been used for non-audio data.
 LTspice, for instance, can store multiple circuit trace waveforms in separate channels, at any appropriate sampling rate, with the full-scale range representing ±1 V or A rather than a sound pressure.

 Audio compact discs

 Audio compact discs (CDs) do not use the WAV file format, instead using Red Book audio.
 The commonality is that audio CDs are encoded as uncompressed 16-bit 44.1 kHz stereo LPCM, which is one of the formats supported by WAV.
+Many CD rippers rip to the WAV format by default.

 Comparison of coding schemes

 Audio in WAV files can be encoded in a variety of audio coding formats, such as GSM or MP3, to reduce the file size.
 All WAV files, even those that use MP3 compression, use the .wav extension.

-This is a reference to compare the monophonic (not stereophonic) audio quality and compression bitrates of audio coding formats available for WAV files including LPCM, ADPCM, Microsoft GSM 06.10, CELP, SBC, Truespeech and MPEG Layer-3.
+This is a reference to compare the monophonic (not stereophonic) audio quality and compression bitrates of audio coding formats available for WAV files, including LPCM, ADPCM, Microsoft GSM 06.10, CELP, SBC, Truespeech and MPEG Layer-3.
 These are the default ACM codecs that come with Windows.